Back-to-back tropical storms Fred and Grace barrel towards Florida coast

 For the sixth year, the National Oceanic and Atmospheric Administration expects that hurricane season will be far more active than normal.

-A second, Tropical Storm Grace is expected to reach Florida by the middle of next week.
+A second, Tropical Storm Grace is expected to gather momentum this weekend and reach Florida by the middle of next week.

 Fred formed in Puerto Rico on Tuesday and has been tearing through the Caribbean.
 As the storm tore through Haiti and the Dominican Republic, it led to a power outage for 400,000 people.

-The flooding from the storm forced officials to shut down part of the country’s aqueduct system, interrupting water service for hundreds of thousands of people.
-Local officials reported hundreds of people were evacuate, but there have been no deaths reported.
+Storm-related flooding has forced officials to shut down part of the Dominican Republic’s aqueduct system, interrupting water service for hundreds of thousands of people.

+Local officials reported hundreds of people were evacuated but there have been no deaths reported.

 As of Friday, Fred was a tropical depression with sustained winds of less than 39mph.